 Where to go for a partymoon?

-Keep the party going in Rio de Janeiro, loved for its beautiful beaches, friendly locals, dance clubs and the incredible Carnival, held in February each year.
+Keep the party going in Brazil's Rio de Janeiro, loved for its beautiful beaches, friendly locals, dance clubs and the incredible Carnival, held in February each year.
 We also recommend Colombia, where the fun-loving locals love to salsa, or Buenos Aires, home of the sensual tango and a trendy nightlife scene.

 A romantic trip by rail, this honeymoon allows newlyweds to take it slow and soak in the moment.
 A luxurious train journey offers lavish accommodation, cuisine, and the opportunity to hop off at some of the most beautiful destinations in the world.

 Take the iconic train journey from Singapore to Bangkok on the Eastern & Oriental Express, travelling through breathtaking landscapes with all the amenities of a five-star hotel.

 You’ll find luxury train journeys around the world, from Japan and India to South Africa.
 Read our post on seven of the most incredible luxury train journeys in Asia and Africa for more honeymoon inspiration.

 If you love and your partner love the freedom of the great open road, consider taking a roadtrip-moon.
 Wind through scenic roads, stay in romantic lodges, and revel in the spontaneous adventures of a road trip.
 All you need is a car, a map and your lover.

 With some of the most incredible scenery in the world and plenty of wide open roads, New Zealand is the perfect destination for a road trip honeymoon.
 You’ll never get tired of winding through the beautiful landscapes, with dazzling lakes, soaring mountains and enchanting forests at every turn.